Bahrain–Qatar relations: 1991 border violations

 In July 1991, it was reported that Qatari navy vessels encroached on Bahraini naval space.
 This was followed by accounts of Bahraini jets violating Qatar's airspace.
 The matter was referred to the ICJ.

 1996 arrest of Qatari citizens

-In December 1996, two Qatari citizens, Salwa Fakhri and Fahad Al Baker, were arrested on charges of espionage in Bahrain.
+In October 1996, two Qatari citizens, Salwa Fakhri and Fahad Al Baker, were arrested on charges of espionage in Bahrain.
 During the trial, it was purported that Qatar had been involved in a prior spying mission which was uncovered by Bahraini authorities in 1987.
+They were sentenced to 3 years imprisonment; however, an Amiri pardon saw them released to Qatar in December 1996.

+1996 charge of espionage

+In 1996, the Bahraini government arrested a member of the records' section of the Bahrain Defence Force for charges of collusion with Qatari authorities.
+The man, who had familial connections in Qatar, was accused of sharing confidential military information with the Qatar State Security.

 1997 defection of Nasser Al Khalifa

 In January 1997, a member of Bahrain's ruling family, Nasser Al Khalifa, defected to Qatar in a highly publicized incident in which he flew a Bahraini military helicopter to the Qatari capital of Doha.

 Al Jazeera documentary

 In 2011, Qatari media organization Al Jazeera released a documentary on the humans rights abuses committed by Bahraini authorities during the 2011 Bahraini uprising.
 This drew condemnation from Bahrain's government, with MP Khamis Al-Rumaihi accusing Qatar of attempting to "foment dissent" within Bahrain.